Unsupervised Material Fingerprinting: Ultra-fast hyperelastic model discovery from full-field experimental measurements: Introduction

-In this contribution, we present the first application of unsupervised Material Fingerprinting to real experimental data consisting of full field measurements and reaction forces for the discovery of hyperelastic behavior in five distinct materials.
+In this contribution, we present the first application of unsupervised Material Fingerprinting to real experimental data consisting of full field measurements and reaction forces for the inference of hyperelastic behavior in five distinct materials.
 A database of material fingerprints associated with incompressible hyperelastic constitutive models is generated in an offline phase using forward finite element simulations of a predefined biaxial test.
 The considered specimen geometry contains a central cut, which induces heterogeneous strain fields.
-Subsequently, in an online phase, a pattern recognition algorithm identifies the database fingerprint that best matches the experimentally measured fingerprint.
-The proposed methodology is validated using experimental data for three different grades of Elastosil, as well as Sylgard and VHB tape, which were previously acquired in the experimental study of \cite{moreno-mateos_biaxial_2025}.
+Subsequently, in an online phase, a pattern recognition algorithm identifies the database fingerprint that best matches the experimentally measured fingerprint. \CHANGETWO{In this context, we demonstrate that a precomputed database can be used for Material Fingerprinting even when the temporal and spatial resolutions of the simulations used during database generation do not exactly match those of the experimental measurements.} The proposed methodology is demonstrated using experimental data for three different grades of Elastosil, as well as Sylgard and VHB tape, which were previously acquired in the experimental study of \cite{moreno-mateos_biaxial_2025}.
+On a side note, we propose Material Fingerprinting as a first step to generate not strictly optimal, but ultra-fast estimates of material parameters that can be used as effective initial values for a classical (continuous) optimization to increase accuracy while keeping the computational effort to a minimum.
 The modus operandi of Material Fingerprinting is first demonstrated using a Cosine similarity based pattern recognition scheme introduced in earlier work \citep{flaschel_material_2026}.
 This similarity measure emphasizes the shape of the fingerprints while disregarding their absolute magnitudes.
 In the unsupervised setting considered here, each fingerprint incorporates multiple physical quantities, namely reaction forces and displacement fields, which makes it essential to retain information related to both shape and magnitude.
 For this reason, we introduce a novel similarity measure for pattern recognition based on a Euclidean metric.
 This metric has not previously been investigated within the Material Fingerprinting framework and is particularly well suited for the present application, as it preserves variations in magnitude as well as the geometric structure of the fingerprints.